HelenHelene/eportfolio/module/OOP_Assignment2.md

 <br>

 #### Description
-This project implements driverless car software using Object-Oriented Programming (OOP) principles in Python, supported by the Unified Modeling Language (UML) diagram presented in Design Proposal.
-The system supports three key operations: Lane Detection, Obstacle Detection, and Emergency Braking.
-Users interact through a frontend interface, while the backend simulates data generation and collection representing the car's environment.
+This project implements software to support the operation of a driverless car using OOP principles in Python.
+It supports three key operations, allowing user interaction through a frontend interface, while the backend simulates data generation and collection.
+Other required functions, like sensors, cameras, and control panels, are assumed to be imported from other subsystems.
+The corresponding UML diagrams, modified in response to feedback, are presented in the Appendix for reference.

 ### Key Features
  - **Lane Detection:** Continuously monitors and corrects the car’s position within the lane.